HadrienG2/subwoofer/book/src/user-guide/suggestions.md

 These recommendations are listed below, in rough order of decreasing importance.

-1. Before running any benchmark, you should shut down any background OS process that is not required by the benchmark, and keep background processes to a minimum until the benchmark is done performing timing measurements.
+1. Before running a benchmark, you should shut down any background OS process that is not required by the benchmark, and keep background processes to a minimum until the benchmark is done performing timing measurements.
-   * If you do not do this, even intermittent background tasks may keep other CPU cores busy, which will lead the CPU core on which the benchmark is running to downclock in unpredictable ways under a normal CPU frequency scaling policy.
+   * If you do not do this, even intermittent background tasks may keep other CPU cores active, which can lead the CPU core on which the benchmark is running to downclock in unpredictable ways under a normal CPU frequency scaling policy.
 See below for more info on how you can turn that off, and why you may not want do do so.